This post may contain affiliate links, read my disclosure policy for details.

 What type of beef should I use?

-Can I bake this?
+Can I bake this recipe instead?

 Kafta and potato stew in a dutch oven.